mining-visualizer/MVis-tokenminer/README.md

 ## MVis-tokenminer

-This page describes the miner for **0xBitcoin**.
-For the regular ethereum miner, [click here](https://github.com/mining-visualizer/MVis-ethminer).

-This is a fork of my MVis-ethminer program, which was a fork of Genoil's ethminer-0.9.41-genoil-1.x.x.
+This is a fork of my MVis-ethminer program, which was a fork of Genoil's ethminer.
+CPU & AMD GPU mining are supported.
+Pool mining and solo mining are both supported.

-* This miner should work with any GPU that supports OpenCL, ie. pretty much all AMDs and most NVidia.
+* This miner should work with any GPU that supports OpenCL, ie. pretty much all AMDs and some NVidia.
+Performance is generally not very good with nVidia GPUs.
 * Windows binaries can be downloaded from the  [Releases](https://github.com/mining-visualizer/MVis-tokenminer/releases) page, or you can build from source (see below).
 * For Linux, the only option at present is to build from source.
 See the instructions below.
 * This miner supports both pool mining and solo mining.
 If you want to mine solo, you either need to run your own node, or use a public one (ie. Infura).